Q: What is the size of the student body?

 Q: What is food service like?

 A: Freshmen and sophomores residing on campus are required to participate in the meal plan.
 Juniors and seniors living in the Gateway apartments and Evergreen Village townhouses have the option to participate in a meal plan or cook their own meals in the fully-equipped units.
-Students may also purchase food points that can be used at the Rock Cafe, the C-Store, the Java City Espresso Kiosk, Subway, or Bene Pizza.
+Students may also purchase food points that can be used at the Rock Cafe, the C-Store, Starbucks, Subway, or Bene Pizza.
 The normal meal plan provides 20 meals per week.
 There are always several entrees, a salad bar, sandwiches, and desserts available.

 Q: What is the drinking policy on campus?